benlye/flash-multi/README.md

 # More Information
 Much more information about flashing a Multiprotocol module, including how to connect an FTDI adapter and connect the `BOOT0` pin, can be found in the documentation for the DIY Multiprotocol Module at https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/blob/master/README.md.

+# Warranty
+Flash Multi is free software and comes with ABSOLUTELY NO WARRANTY.